What is Cybersecurity?

 Given the unique and constantly evolving nature of cybersecurity threats, even seasoned experts can benefit from certification.
 Certifications enable you to advance your skills and validate that you have the required knowledge in specific areas, regardless of the amount of topic-specific experience on your resume.
 Being certified also allows you to, in many cases, increase your income by commanding a higher salary as employers will take less risk in hiring you.

 CASP is an Expert Level Certification for Advanced Practitioners.

-Cybersecurity for Veterans
+Cybersecurity Training and Certifications for Veterans

 Cybersecurity is not only a concern for corporations and private business.
 Government organizations are constantly preparing for the next threat to national security and that more and more frequently comes in the form of a hacking group or an internal data leak.
 If defending against threats both outside and in sounds right for you, the Security Professional Program may be just what you need to get started.
 To see how cybersecurity certifications can prepare you for the real demands on the field, read how specialist Ralph Lazaro transitioned from working for the military to a career in IT on the back of his in-demand CompTIA certifications.

 Today being security-aware is not something required only of IT and Cybersecurity Professionals.
 It is the responsibility of everything in an organization to have at minimum a foundational understanding of security issues and vulnerabilities.
 The New Horizons cybersecurity portfolio of courses is designed to provide security training no matter your level of experience or requisite need.
 Please click the buttons below to explore our interactive cybersecurity maps and find exactly the right training path for you!

 What is NICE Framework?